 How Does Knowledge Management Improve Customer Service?

 Today, customers interact with brands across multiple channels.
-And those channels are increasingly digital; according to Salesforce’s Fifth State of Service Industry Report, 57% of customers prefer to engage companies through digital channels.
+And those channels are increasingly digital.
+According to the Fifth State of Service Industry Report from Salesforce, 57% of customers prefer to engage companies through digital channels, and 59% prefer self-service tools for simple questions and issues.
+To provide a harmonious and connected experience across those channels, brands need knowledge management.

 By making knowledge easily accessible, you can: